targetv/TrailRunFrontEnd/README.md

 ## `Step 2`

-Create a .env file that contains the following:
+Create a .env file that contains the following in the root of the project:

 REACT_APP_GOOGLE_MAPS_API_KEY="YOUR KEY HERE"